DanParkinson/project-4-elite/TESTING.md

 <details>
 <summary>Click me</summary>

-no custom js was used to no validation needed
+No custom js was used so no validation needed.

 </details>